New research infrastructure to boost the security and resilience of .nl and the wider internet

 We’ve opted for a duplicated backbone design (networks A and B in Figure 1), so that we still have access to the whole infrastructure if 1 of our 2 upstreams goes down.
 For backups, we’ll use a Dutch service provider’s off-site S3 service.

-The integrity and confidentiality of our infrastructure will be assured by standard measures such as 2FA and role-based access control for SIDN Labs researchers.
-The measures will be audited as part of SIDN’s ISO 27001 certification arrangements.
+We'll assure the integrity and confidentiality of our infrastructure through standard measures such as 2FA and role-based access control for SIDN Labs researchers.
+We will audit these measures as part of SIDN’s ISO 27001 certification arrangements.

 Redesigning our research infrastructure has been a major undertaking.
 If you’d like to know more, don’t hesitate to reach out, because there’s lots more we could tell you.